 - If an intern is an “employee” being paid wages, then the employer must pay at least minimum wage according to the Fair Labor Standards Act (FLSA)

-- If you are a for profit organization and you will not be providing compensation we recommend that you familiarize yourself with the FLSA
+- If you are a for-profit organization and you will not be providing compensation we recommend that you familiarize yourself with the FLSA rules on unpaid internships.

 - Academic credit is not considered an alternative to compensation

 - Employers do not have the ability to grant academic credit for an internship; that is determined by the student’s department internship coordinator in their Major.